nicklansley/nick-stable-diffusion/README.md

 the project working on your machine.
 Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

 ### Latest:
+* NEW: Massive reduction in backend's general memory requirements - down from 20GB to 8GB, and image disk size down from 17.2 GB to 13.6 GB achieved by changing container image to runtime version of Nvidia/Cuda.
+No longer any need to increase WSL2 memory size.
 * NEW: Drag and drop an image into a box in the Advanced page to use it as the input image for the prompt.
 * Create a DDIM-step series of images by setting a minimum and maximum DDIM step value in the Advanced page.
 The images will be created in sequence from the minimum to the maximum value.
 The DDIM step number will be added to each image's filename so it has format<pre>f"{image_counter + 1:02d}-D{ddim_steps:03d}-S{scale:.1f}-R{seed_value:0>4}-{str(uuid.uuid4())[:8]}.png")</pre>.
 This new feature unlocks all sorts of extra variations for the same prompt!